anielsen108/Monologues-Detailed/monologues/jean-miss-julie.md

 - `Mocking mimicry into proud claim`
 - `Sting`

-### Silver Resolve — Measured logic, ceremonial control, and forensic argument.
+### Slate Pragmatism — Logistical realism and unsentimental truth.
-Use the [Silver Resolve](../vocal-energy/silver-resolve.md) setup for these cues:
+Use the [Slate Pragmatism](../vocal-energy/slate-pragmatism.md) setup for these cues:

 - `Polite tone masking bitterness`
 - `Sharpened consonants`
 - `Salesman brightness`

-### Cobalt Intimacy — Soft confessions, whispered bargains, and personal pleas.
+### Blush Vulnerability — Gentle confession and hesitant hope.
-Use the [Cobalt Intimacy](../vocal-energy/cobalt-intimacy.md) setup for these cues:
+Use the [Blush Vulnerability](../vocal-energy/blush-vulnerability.md) setup for these cues:

 - `Slow confession`